One Woman’s Fight To Keep Public Lands Public

 This is where they have the freedom to hope and dream of someday raising their families.

-This land is part of my legacy.
+This land is part of our legacy.

 This is their land.